dtherrick/centos-ds-containers/README.md

 There are two simple shell scripts provided to build the two containers.

 1. `build_base.sh`: This builds the image `centos-ds/ds-base` and should be run first.
 After invoking the build, go get coffee or dinner.
 It takes a while.
-2. `build_jupyter.sh`: This builds the image `centos-ds\jupyter`.
+2. `build_jupyter.sh`: This builds the image `centos-ds/jupyter`.
 It builds much faster than the base image.

 When complete, verify the success of the image builds by typing `docker images` and look for the two images you built.